 Emergency Drills and Exercises

-EMERGENCY DRILL REQUIREMENTS DO NOT APPLY IF ALL INSTRUCTION IS CONDUCTED REMOTELY.
-Check this page periodically for additional updates that may apply to emergency drills for the 2020-2021 school year.
+EMERGENCY DRILL REQUIREMENTS APPLY ONCE STUDENTS RETURN TO CAMPUS FOR IN-PERSON INSTUCTION, INCLUDING HYBRID LEARNING MODELS.
+The radio test will still be conducted if staff are on campus.
+Please check this page periodically for additional updates that may apply to emergency drills for the 2020-2021 school year.

 Upcoming Districtwide Emergency Drills